nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 ### Configure Your CI Workflow

 When you chose GitHub Actions as your CI provider at the beginning of the tutorial, `create-nx-workspace` created a `.github/workflows/ci.yml` file that contains a CI pipeline that will run the `lint`, `test`, `build` and `e2e` tasks for projects that are affected by any given PR.
+Since we are using Nx Cloud, the pipeline will also distribute tasks across multiple machines to ensure fast and reliable CI runs.

 If you need to generate a new workflow file for GitHub Actions or other providers, you can do so with this command: